viam-soleng/viam-data-mirror/README.md

 ## Build and run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:generic:mcvella:data:mirror` model from the [`mcvella:data:mirror` module](https://app.viam.com/module/rdk/mcvella:data:mirror).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:generic:viam-soleng:data:mirror` model from the [`viam-soleng:data:mirror` module](https://app.viam.com/module/rdk/viam-soleng:data:mirror).

 ## Configure your data mirror